BigThunderSR/ha-legacy-gsm-sms/README.md

 This occurs when the GSM modem stops responding after initial connection:

-- Check signal strength sensor - poor signal can cause communication failuresailures
+- Check signal strength sensor - poor signal can cause communication failures
 - Try a different baud rate (or set to "Auto" for auto-detection)
 - Restart Home Assistant to reinitialize the connection
 - Ensure no other application is accessing the GSM modem simultaneously